 In Semester 1 you take the following modules:

-Advanced Statistics: The teaching is aimed at introducing the packages available to psychologists, at advanced methods such as multivariate statistics and at the rationale of using statistical methods.
+Statistics: The teaching introduces the packages available to behavioural scientists at advanced methods such as multivariate statistics and at the rationale of using statistical methods.

 In Semester 2 you will take the following modules: